vic-ma/howtodismantle.github.io/_posts/2024-04-24-Modbus-Madness-How-to-address-a-modbus-RTU-sensor-from-scratch.md

 But the problem is, Peakboard works best when you can just plug it into a modern network and don't have to deal with single cables and serial communication from the 80s.
 That's why we need a second piece of hardware: a [Modbus RTU to Modbus TCP Gateway Serial to Ethernet Converter](https://www.amazon.de/dp/B0BR4RX4CX?psc=1&ref=ppx_yo2ov_dt_b_product_details) that translates the serial communication into something that can be addressed with a modern LAN cable.

-The actual protocol stays the same---it's just a physical converter.
+The actual protocol stays the same; it's just a physical converter.
 We usually use the term *Modbus RTU* for the old style and *Modbus TCP* for the new style.
-Peakboard only supports *Modbus TCP* and this RTU/TCP converter helps to make any Modbus sensor available and addressable.
+Peakboard only supports Modbus TCP, and this RTU/TCP converter helps make any Modbus sensor available and addressable from Peakboard.

 ![image](/assets/2024-04-24/020.jpeg)

-So again: We mount the sensor to the converter and the converter is available in the same LAN as the Peakboard box (and the designer of course).
+We mount the sensor to the converter, and the converter is available in the same LAN as the Peakboard Box (and Peakboard Designer of course).

-## The design side / Configuring the data source
+## Configure the data source

-After having mastered the physical connection the configuration of the data source is not too complicated.
-We need to provide the IP address of the RTU/TCP converter.
-And also the the Bus address of our sensor within the Modbus bus system (Unit ID).
-In our case this is just "1".
-We also define that we want to read multiple input registers and read two data points.
-Ideally the preview works right away (see right side) and we can already see the temperature and humidity data.
-The temperature is displayed in tenth of degrees and the humidity in tenth of perecetage.
+The configuration of the data source is not too complicated, compared to the hardware setup we just did.
+We need to provide two things:

+* The IP address of the RTU/TCP converter.
+* The bus address of our sensor within the Modbus bus system (Unit ID).
+In our case, this is just `1`.

+We also specify that we want to read multiple input registers and two data points.
+Ideally, the preview works right away (see right side) and shows the temperature and humidity data.
+The temperature is expressed in tenths of degrees, and the humidity is expressed in tenths of percentages.

 ![image](/assets/2024-04-24/030.png)